 For example, farmers who crossbred local goat breeds with improved varieties, were able to double the price of the offspring and sell them a year earlier than their local breeds.
 Project participants also learned to process leather and make sandals, adding value to a product they had once sold at a fraction (nearly 1/30th) of the price in the form of raw goatskin.

 Agroecological approaches seek to remedy social inequities that often characterize food and farming systems, and this project focused on issues of gender inequity.
 The improvement of local chicken breeds increased productivity of an income source over which women had greater ownership.
 Women reported that they had earned more money from increased egg and chicken production.

 Another initiative to alleviate unequal burdens linked to gendered household roles, was the introduction of fuel efficient stoves.
 The stoves reduced fuel usage by 57%, and the associated work, typically carried out by women, of collecting firewood.

 Social values & Diets

-In Chololo village project organized around agroecological principles, the integration of multiple practices creates positive ecological interactions and synergy between animals, crops, trees, soil and water leading also to higher and enhanced diversification in incomes and improvements in diets.
+The Chololo village project exemplified agroecological principles and the integration of multiple practices to create positive ecological interactions and synergy between animals, crops, trees, soil and water.

-Participation and fairer distribution of income empowered also women and more general community members to act together for improved land and natural resource management.
+This approach was effective for improving and diversifying farmers’ incomes and diets.
+Participation and fairer distribution of income also empowered women and community members to act together for improved land and natural resource management.